Kameda,

 Documents and Info

-Each part in the model is taken up one by one and its rotation angles
+Each part in the model is taken up one by one and its rotation angles are determined based on the overlap relationship between the contour of the silhouette and that of the projected region on the image plane.

-Suppose a set has the parts whose rotation angles have been
+has the parts whose rotation angles have been

-determined and a set has the parts whose parent part belongs
+has the parts whose parent part belongs

-to .
-The rest parts belong to a set .
-At the beginning
+.
+The rest parts belong to a set

-only contains the root part and all other parts are in .
+only contains the root part and all other parts are in

-Select a Part i in .
-If there is no part in , the
+.
+If there is no part in

 algorithm terminates.
 Make a new candidate-list for Part i.
 A